BlyatBeauty/PCGen-Data-Updater/README.md

 This is a PowerShell-only version of the UpdateData script.
 If the UpdateData.bat script isn't working for you, this one may work better, but requires some more tinkering in advance.

+1) Make sure you have the most recent version of [PowerShell](https://github.com/PowerShell/PowerShell/releases/)

-1) Make sure you can run PowerShell scripts!
+2) Make sure you can run PowerShell scripts!
       In your PowerShell terminal, run `Get-ExecutionPolicy`<br>
       If you see your terminal return "Restricted", then run `set-executionpolicy remotesigned`<br>
       If you see your terminal return "RemoteSigned" or "Unrestricted" then your PowerShell is ready to run scripts.

-2) Download [UploadData.ps1](https://raw.githubusercontent.com/BlyatBeauty/PCGen-Data-Updater/main/UpdateData.ps1) and place it ***directly*** in your PCGen folder.
+3) Download [UpdateData.ps1](https://raw.githubusercontent.com/BlyatBeauty/PCGen-Data-Updater/main/UpdateData.ps1) and place it ***directly*** in your PCGen folder.
 Remember to save it as a .ps1 file and not a .txt!

       - If you're struggling to download it, right click on the hyperlink, then left click on Save Link As or Save File As or Save Page As (depending on your browser)

-3) Right-click on UploadData.ps1 and press "Run with PowerShell"
+4) Right-click on UpdateData.ps1 and press "Run with PowerShell"<br>
+      This part's important.
+In my experience, simply left clicking on a .ps1 file opens it in a text editor.
+You need to specify to your computer that you wish to actually run the script.

+5) Run UpdateData.ps1 again as needed

 ### How do I find my PCGen installation folder on Windows?
 If you used the .exe installer from any of the PCGen official releases, the folder will most likely be located in